Ismailism: Hassan-i Sabbah

 Very early in the empire's life, the Fatimids sought to spread the Isma'ili faith, which in turn would spread loyalty to the Imamate in Egypt.
 One of their earliest attempts was taken by a missionary by the name of Hassan-i Sabbah.
 Hassan-i Sabbah was born into a Twelver family living in the scholarly Persian city of Qom in 1056 CE.
-His family later relocated to the city of Tehran, which was an area with an extremely active Isma'ili Da'wah.
+His family later relocated to Tehran, an area with an extremely active Isma'ili Da'wah.
 He immersed himself in Ismāʿīlī thought; however, he did not choose to convert until he was overcome with an almost fatal illness and feared dying without knowing the Imām of his time.
 Afterward, Hassan-i Sabbah became one of the most influential Da'is in Isma'ili history; he became important to the survival of the Nizari branch of Ismailism, which today is its largest branch.

-Legend holds that he met with Imam al-Mustansir Billah and asked him who his successor would be, to which he responded that it would be his eldest son Nizar (Fatimid Imam).
+Legend holds that Hassan-i Sabbah met with Imam al-Mustansir Billah and asked him who his successor would be, to which he responded that it would be his eldest son Nizar (Fatimid Imam).
 Hassan-i Sabbah continued his missionary activities, which climaxed with his taking of the famous citadel of Alamut.
 Over the next two years, he converted most of the surrounding villages to Isma'ilism.
 Afterward, he converted most of the staff to Ismailism, took over the fortress, and presented Alamut's king with payment for his fortress, which he had no choice but to accept.
 The king reluctantly abdicated his throne, and Hassan-i Sabbah turned Alamut into an outpost of Fatimid rule within Abbasid territory.

 The Hashasheen / Assassiyoon

 Surrounded by the Abbasids and other hostile powers and low in numbers, Hassan-i Sabbah devised a way to attack the Isma'ili enemies with minimal losses.
 Using the method of assassination, he ordered the murders of Sunni scholars and politicians who he felt threatened the Isma'ilis.
-Knives and daggers were used to kill, and sometimes as a warning, a knife would be placed on the pillow of a Sunni, who understood the message to mean that he was marked for death.
+Knives and daggers were used to kill, and sometimes as a warning; a knife would be placed on the pillow of a Sunni, who understood the message to mean that he was marked for death.
 When an assassination was actually carried out, the Hashasheen would not be allowed to run away; instead, to strike further fear into the enemy, they would stand near the victim without showing any emotion and departed only when the body was discovered.
 This further increased the ruthless reputation of the Hashasheen throughout Sunni-controlled lands.

-The English word assassins is said to have been derived from the Arabic word Hasaseen meaning annihilators as mentioned in Quran 3:152 or Hashasheen meaning both "those who use hashish" and "throat slitters" in Egyptian Arabic dialect, and one of the Shia Ismaili sects in the Syria of the eleventh century.
+The English word assassins is said to have been derived from the Arabic word Hasaseen meaning annihilators, as mentioned in Quran 3:152 or Hashasheen meaning both "those who use hashish" and "throat slitters" in Egyptian Arabic dialect, and one of the Shia Ismaili sects in the Syria of the eleventh century.